MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

 1. Suggested reply messages can have between two and five options that should be kept concise.

-1. To add additional options, select **Add option**.
+1. To add more options, select **Add option**.
 When there are more than two options, an option can be removed by selecting the option's corresponding **Remove** icon.

 ### Time picker